 Along with the right to associate, the Court has long recognized that "[f]reedom of association . . . plainly presupposes a freedom not to associate."
 Roberts v.
 U.S. Jaycees, 468 U.S. 609, 623 (1984) (emphasis added).
 And "[t]he right to eschew association for expressive purposes is likewise protected."
 Janus, 138 S. Ct. at 2463.
 But in the labor context, courts are reluctant to subject public unions to any degree of scrutiny due to states' purported interest in "labor peace."
-Exclusive representation regimes, however, are not supported by any state interest-let alone a compelling one-that might justify the significant impingements on associational rights it imposes.
+Exclusive-representation regimes, however, are not supported by any state interest-let alone a compelling one-that might justify the significant impingements on associational rights it imposes.
 Put simply, there is no labor exception to the First Amendment, and labor laws that violate constitutional principles must be held to heightened judicial scrutiny.

-Amici agree with Petitioner that the question presented is one of "profound importance" that "has never received careful attention from this Court."
-Pet. at 9.
-Forcing dissenting nonmembers to associate with and speak through a state-appointed union that they did not vote for is a clear violation of fundamental First Amendment principles.
+Amicus agrees with petitioner that the question presented is one of "considerable importance" that "merit[s] review by this Court."
+Pet. at 3.
+Forcing dissenting nonmembers to associate with and speak through a state-appointed union they did not vote for is a clear violation of the First Amendment.
 Courts "do not presume acquiescence in the loss of fundamental rights."
 College Savings Bank v.
-Florida Prepaid Postsecondary Ed.
+Fla.
+Prepaid Postsecondary Ed.
 Expense Bd., 527 U.S. 666, 682 (1999).
-This case presents an ideal vehicle for setting the record straight by reaffirming associational rights in the labor context.
+This case presents an excellent vehicle for setting the record straight by reaffirming associational rights in the labor context.
 The Court should establish once and for all that public employees do not leave their constitutional rights at the workplace door.